WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 >```
 >
 >Submit the job and wait for it to finish.
->Once it is has finished, check the error log file.
+>Once it has finished, check the error log file.
 In the error file, there will be
 >```
 >This script is running on:
 >This script is running on: